 The inlet baffle (or tee) dissipates the energy of the incoming flow of wastewater and deflects it downwards.
 The vertical leg of the tee extends below the scum layer into the effluent.
 The upper leg of the inlet should extend well about the liquid surface to prevent backups into the inlet sewer pipe.
 The open top of the tee allows for venting of gases out of the tank through the inlet pipe and fresh air vents of the household plumbing.

 The outlet baffles are designed to retain the scum layer within the tank.
 A sanitary tee can be used with the lower leg extending below the scum layer.
 The elevation of the outlet port should be 2-3 inches below the elevation of the inlet port preventing backups in the inlet sewer pipe when the liquid level in the tank rises due to incoming wastewater.

-Most concrete septic tanks have precast concrete baffles inside the tank to keep the major solids from going out into your leach field.
-Over time, these concrete baffles erode and may result in too many solids entering the leach field.
+Most concrete septic tanks have precast concrete baffles inside the tank to keep the major solids from going out into your disposal area.
+Over time, these concrete baffles erode and may result in too many solids entering the disposal area.
 Our inspectors are trained to identify failing tank baffles that will have to be replaced before passing a septic inspection and for the longevity of the system.
 Our repair crew replaces deteriorated tank baffles with commercial-grade PVC plastic Ts that filter efficiently and last a lifetime!